Palash63/palash63.github.io/_pages/cv.md

    * explore how the SNPs assayed at baseline is associated with the disease progression over time as measured by diagnosis based on the change in MMSE and DR, and other factors.
    * explore such association differs further with respect to the APOE e4 status(interaction).

-* Donor kidney transplantati on using flexible parametric and semi-parametric statistical model: August 2018 - ongoing
+* Donor kidney transplantati on using flexible parametric and semi-parametric statistical model: August 2018 - August 2019
   * Fitted a Cox proportional hazard model for Kidney transplant data.
   * Conducted 10-fold cross validation based on overall C index as a measure of discrimination to validate the proposed Cox proportional hazard model.

-* Predicting hospitalization 30-Day Readmission: Kidney t ransplant disease : August 2017 - ongoing
+* Predicting hospitalization 30-Day Readmission: Kidney t ransplant disease : August 2017 - Dec 2017
   * Built a logistic model for prediction modeling using readmission data
   * Conduct cross validation analysis using different statistical method.

-* Developing R shiny web application for int egra ting electronic data capture and data management: August 2018 -On going
+* Developing R shiny web application for int egra ting electronic data capture and data management: August 2018 - August 2019
   * Using open source software Redcap, R-studio to develop R shiny app for real time data visualization and reporting for Alzheimer’s disease.
   * Using for weekly consensus meeting to evaluate the patient with dementia or not.